reaptor/elmish-land/docs/docs/core-concepts/commands.md

 ### Command.ofShared
 Send a SharedMsg to the shared module from a page or layout.

+### Command.ofLayout
+Send a message to the layout of a page [Read more about layouts in the "Layouts" section](/docs/core-concepts/layouts).

 ### Command.navigate
 Navigates to a specified route.
 [Read more in the "Linking and Navigating" section](/docs/core-concepts/linking-and-navigating#command).